 You can do this with the click of a button.
-We at Africa Yacht Charters can tailor make your sailing holiday to focus on diving and exploring the Quirimbas Archipelago’s marine magic.
+We at Africa Yacht Charters can tailor make your sailing holiday on a Liveaboard to focus on diving and exploring the Quirimbas Archipelago’s marine magic.
 Float around the region for about 100km to see the coral reefs, the idyllic islands (great for picnic breakfasts and lunches) and the mind-blowing sunsets.
 Wake up to freshly brewed coffee and go snorkelling for hours in warm clear waters.

 Your dive charter will take you into the Quirimbas National Park where you can marvel at the various turtle and dolphin species, Humpback whales in season, coral reefs and coconut palm-lined beaches.
 It may be a wise idea to stay a few days at Ibo Island Lodge when you take out a combo package deal and combine some sailing with some walking around this fascinating island to learn more about the region’s culture and history.
 Go and meet the silversmiths at the old fort and then sail into the mangrove swamps to bird watch for hours, silent and vigilant.
 Read more about Ibo Island right here.